scullyio/scully/docs/scully-cmd-line.md

 npx scully --baseFilter someRoute
 ```

-Alias `--bs`.
+Alias `--bf`.
 This enable to Scully to start to render an specific route.

 ## removeStaticDist